 The student will receive supervision and feedback during the course of the project work.

 Alphabetical Scale, A(best) – F (fail)

 Internal examiner.
 An external examiner will be used every 4th year.
 Next time in the school-year 2014/2015.

 Dictionary: English-Norwegian, Norwegian-other language or English-other language

-Michael Whitman, Herbert Mattord og Andrew Green: Principles of Incident Response and Disaster Recovery, 2nd edition .
+Michael Whitman, Herbert Mattord and Andrew Green: Principles of Incident Response and Disaster Recovery, 2nd Edition.
 Thomson, 2014.

 Additional litterature will be handed out or made available through Fronter.

 This course has been adapted to fit off-campus students (those following flexible master tracks).
 All lectures is broadcast in real time over the Internet using video and sound.
 The lectures are stored and can be viewed later at the students conveniences in case he/she is unable to attend the lecture.
 Student coaching sessions can be performed online as long as the student has at the very least a microphone and preferably a webcam.

 The lectures given in this course is in common for the bachelor course IMT3521 and the master course IMT4841.

 Students that have already taken course IMT3521 Introduction to security Planning and Incident Handling at bachelor level cannot apply to be exempted from taking IMT4841 Security Planning and Incident Management when studying Master in Information Security, because expected learning outcomes in both courses are different.